ApexRMS/abmstsm/README.md

 `ABM_STSM_BADL.ssim` is the SyncroSim library that is used to organize the entire coupled model.
 The STSM portion of this model, which includes simulating changes in vegetation composition over years, is defined and run within SyncroSim.
-Between timesteps, this file also calls the R script which acts as the dynamic link between the STSM and ABM.
+Between timesteps, this file also calls the R script `ABM_STSM_BADL.R` which acts as the dynamic link between the STSM and ABM.

 `ABM_STSM_BADL.R` is the R script that acts as the dynamic link between the STSM and ABM.
 It uses information from the SyncroSim environment to set the initial